-Lecture 3.0

-Lab 0.0

-Ext 0.0

-TOTAL= 3.0 Qtr Hr
+DAU 0.0 TOTAL= 3.0 Qtr Hr

 This course provides the fundamentals techniques for digital imaging using Adobe Photoshop.
 During this course student will learn to use imaging- editing tools which will include Photoshop's GUI.
-The student
+The student will also learn how to customize the design environment of the Adobe Photoshop Software.
+Clock hours of lab: 10 Clock hours of classroom lecture: 40 Pre-Requisite: N/A

-Clock hours of classroom lecture: 40 Pre-Requisite: N/A Total Clock Hours: 50 Tuition: \$1166.00 Length of time (2 hrs per day, 5 days per wk): 6wks Lecture 4.0 Lab 0.5
+Length of time (2 hrs per day, 5 days per wk): 6wks Lecture 4.0 Lab 0.5 Ext 0.0

-Ext 0.0 TOTAL= 4.5 Qtr
+TOTAL= 4.5 Qtr

 This course provides the fundamentals techniques for creating digital animation and interactive websites using Adobe Flash software.
 During this course student will learn to create and engage in applications such as video, sound, graphics, and animation.
-Clock hours of lab: 10

-Clock hours of fab: 10 Clock hours of classroom lecture: 40 Pre-Requisite: CIS 133 Total Clock Hours: 50 Tuition: \$1166.00 Length of time (2 hrs per day, 5 days per wk): 6wks Lecture 4.0 Lab 0.5 Ext 0.0 TOTAL= 4.5 Qtr Hr
+Clock hours of lab: 10 Clock hours of classroom lecture: 40 Pre-Requisite: CIS 133 Total Clock Hours: 50 Tuition: \$1166.00 Length of time (2 hrs per day, 5 days per wk): 6wks Lecture 4.0 Lab 0.5 Ext 0.0 TOTAL= 4.5 Qtr Hr projects that explore the basic elements of programming.
+These functions include built-in data types, conditionals and loops, arrays, input and output methods, functions, and modules.
+At the end of this course, students will have the ability to solve basic computation problems.